kuriakosant/youtube-to-mp3-converter-python-react/README.md

 # YouTube-to-MP3 Converter

 This project is a **YouTube to MP3 Converter** web application built with a **React frontend** and a **Flask backend**.
 The application allows users to enter a YouTube video URL, and in return, it provides an MP3 audio file that can be downloaded directly to their device.
-This project is open-source under the [MIT](./LICENSE).
+This project is open-source under the [MIT](./LICENSE) License.

 ## Project Screenshots